Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Numerical Results

 \section{Numerical Results}

-In this section, we firstly verify the performance of ESDP against several handcrafted benchmarking policies on the accumulative social welfare.
-Then, we analyze the impact of several system and problematic parameters.
+In this section, we conduct extensive simulations to validate the performance of \textsc{Esdp}.
+We firstly verify the performance of \textsc{Esdp} against several handcrafted benchmarking policies on the \textsc{Aou}.
+Then, we analyze the generality and robustness of it under different cluster settings.
+The simulations are conducted on a server with 48 Intel Xeon Silver 4214 CPUs, 256 GB memory, and 2 Tesla P40 GPUs.